demisto/content-docs/docs/contributing/conventions.md

 title: Pull Request Conventions
 ---

 If you open a GitHub Pull Request (PR) against the Cortex XSOAR [repository](https://github.com/demisto/content), a reviewer from the Content Team will be assigned and will accompany you in the process of getting your contribution released.

 We receive lots of contributions and, while our reviewers always stay on top of all the requests, we recommend you to check the PR updates often and, if you think the process is stalled, feel free to "ping" the assigned reviewer by adding a new comment to the PR with a [mention](https://github.blog/2011-03-23-mention-somebody-they-re-notified/) or reach out in the **#demisto-developers** channel on our [Slack Community](https://dfircommunity.slack.com).

-We value your contributions and want to make sure that your experience is smooth and easy and to reduce the amount of time and effort required to the minimum: in order to achieve it, we kindly ask for your support in following a few guidelines that will help.
+We value your contributions and want to make sure that your experience is smooth and easy and to reduce the amount of time and effort required to the minimum: in order to achieve it, we kindly ask for your support in following a few guidelines that will help us.

 ## Pull Request Best Practices